Guiding Your Children Through the Holidays During a Divorce

 We have put together a few tips to help you protect your children’s well-being and help them enjoy the holidays during (or soon after) a divorce.

-Make a list of things to be thankful for.
+Have children make a list of things to be thankful for.

 One of the best things you can do for your children is to create a positive atmosphere during the holidays.
 A great way to do this is to sit down with them and put together a list of all the things that you and they are thankful for.
 This can include anything from good health, the presents in their stockings, food on the table, and more.
 This can become a tradition that you can enjoy each Christmas for years to come.